typesafehub/conductr-doc/src/main/play-doc/operation/Install.md

 The above container has `haproxy` as its name and uses configuration file is located at `/etc/haproxy/haproxy.cfg`.
 The directory `/etc/haproxy` is mounted within the container on `/usr/local/etc/haproxy`.
 This will allow updates to `/etc/haproxy/haproxy.cfg` to be visible within the container.

 Any application bundle service ports must be exposed for proxying.
-The container started above exposes the ports `80`, `443`, `8999`, `9000`, `9999`, and `65535.` This is to expose ports for HTTP/HTTPS and statistics as well as for applications on `9000`, ConductR Visualizer on `9999` and for the HAProxy test endpoint.
+The container started above exposes the ports `80`, `443`, `8999`, `9000`, `9999`, and `65535.`
+ This is to expose ports for HTTP/HTTPS and statistics as well as for applications on `9000`, ConductR Visualizer on `9999` and for the HAProxy test endpoint.
  You can include additional ports or port ranges for your endpoints using the `-p` option as required.

-NOTE: The ports exposed by the container is bound the address such as`10.0.7.118` to be used as the service delivery interface for the node using the `hostname` command.
+NOTE: The ports exposed by the container must be bound to the cluster address, generally the internal IP address, to be used as the service delivery interface for the node using the `hostname` command.
   You must verify or set your system hostname or otherwise substitute the $(HOSTIP) in the above example with the correct IP address for  your environment.

 Run `docker ps -a` to ensure the container has been started successfully.